Energy marketing and you

 • face-to-face with a salesperson.

-However, the energy retailer must give you written information about the:
+However, the energy provider must give you written information about the:

 • price